Everything you need to know about Library services during the COVID-19 response.

 Users can request analog materials held by other libraries via Link+ or Interlibrary Loan (ILLiad).
 The Library is offering Curbside Pickup service for items borrowed from other libraries, but not mail delivery.
 Curbside Pickup Hours are Tuesdays, Thursdays, and Fridays from 1:00 PM to 4:00 PM on the patio outside the main entrance to the Academic Commons.

 Digitization Services: Faculty, students, and staff can request that analog materials in our collection be digitized.
 These include chapters in print books, articles in print journals, and other media, such as CDs, DVDs, and microform.
 Unless a book is in the public domain, we cannot digitize the whole work due to copyright law.
 We can also provide digital copies of CDs and DVDs in our collection for single users and specific class use.
 Digitization is a time-intensive service -- especially when it comes to large print orders and transferring media.
 We ask for as much notice as possible.
 Depending on the number and type of requests we receive, fulfilment can range from one day to two weeks.
-Standard digitization requests, along with any questions relating to the service, should be sent to email@example.com.
+Questions relating to the service, should be sent to email@example.com.

 Archives and Rare Books: Users can request primary source materials for teaching, learning and research.
 Class presentations and research materials can be delivered through virtual meetings or digital content.
 Contact a librarian at email@example.com.
 History is happening now!
 Oxy College Archives invites students, faculty and staff to participate in Documenting Life in the Pandemic.
 Contribute, preserve voices, and tell stories of your personal experiences with COVID-19, racial and social justice movements, and national events.
 You can upload your firsthand accounts, photographs, videos, audio records, and documents directly through our online portal.